Hopp til hovedinnhold

 Om dette emnet

-The course consists of topics relevant to development and environmental governance in India: Introduction to Indian society and culture Political organisation and governance systems, Public policies and governance, Desert ecology and livelihoods, decentralised governance and the Kerala model of development, climate change and environmental challenges in a below sea level ecosystem, The course will be conducted in two different locations - in Rajasthan, Northwest India and in Kerala, Southwest India.
+The course consists of topics relevant to development and environmental governance in India: Introduction to Indian society and culture Political organisation and governance systems, Public policies and governance, ecology and livelihoods, decentralised governance and the Kerala model of development, climate change and environmental challenges in a below sea level ecosystem, Disaster risk reduction and management of climate induced disasters.
+The course will be conducted in two different locations in India.
 The course includes lectures and discussions, field visits,meetings with relevant actors/stakeholders, reflections and write-ups by students.
 The course includes, report writing and presentation by students.

 Dette lærer du

-The course is aimed at providing overall understanding of development and enviromental issues in India.
+The course is aimed at providing overall understanding of development and enviromental issues in India including disaster risk reduction and management.
 The candidates will get advanced knowledge of the interconnected nature of environment and development issues.

 The candidates will develop knowledge and skills to work with rural and urban issues in development and environmental governance, advanced understanding of the synergy between state and civil society organisations in India in implementing development and environmental policies and programmes, developing skills in field work in a developing country context.